Inspection Reports for

 Visit Reason

-The inspection was conducted as a complaint investigation (#90367) regarding concerns about the facility's nursing staff response to resident call lights.
+The inspection was conducted as a complaint investigation (#90367) regarding the facility's nursing staff response to resident call lights.

 Findings

 The facility failed to respond timely to a resident's call light for toileting assistance, resulting in a delay of over 30 minutes.
-Interviews with residents and staff confirmed slow response times to call lights.
+Additional residents reported slow staff response to call lights.

 Deficiencies (1)